ManonBoissat/Data-diggers/index.md

 {% include_relative base_occupation_counting.html %}

+        #### mettre barplot topic
+The above barplot shows the distribution over the 20 first topics that were given by our BERTopic model.
+We see that the relationship between the USA and Russia takes up a lot of space in the New York Times.
+In second place, we find China and it capital.
+These two first topics dominate all others by far.
+It looks like New York Times is fond of ambiguous international relationships...
+Now look how impressive BERTopic is at clustering the other topics!

 ## Let's concentrate on economics topics :
 We've started by manully selecting some words related to economics.
 {% include_relative wordcloud.html %}